Ucas-DanielB/Final_Project/README.md

 ---
 + Pygame- It assists the time logs, by producing the study session window and times.
 `pip install pygame` ,Update pygame, can update by inputting yes when requested.

-+ Matplotlib - what it does in the project
-`pip install instructions`

 + Matplotlib - It summaries data and is introduces a feature that allows the user to view the data in graphs and charts such as a pie graph, or a bar chart.
 `pip install matplotlib`, you can also update to get the latest version by inputting `python.exe -m pip install --upgrade pip`, this is printed so the user can easily copy and paste it into their terminal.